Grand National Rink: Brock Avenue Rink

 The former Royal Alexandra Rink became the Brock Avenue Rink, reopened in December 1909 at 189 Brock Avenue.
 The ice rink featured amateur hockey games, skating carnivals and speed skating races.
-When the CHA dissolved on January 15, 1910, its hockey teams were transferred over to the National Hockey Association and its agreement with the Birmingham brothers came to an end.
+When the Canadian Hockey Association was dissolved on January 15, 1910, its hockey teams were transferred over to the National Hockey Association and its agreement with the Birmingham brothers came to an end.
 The last known skating event at the Brock Avenue Rink was held in March 1910 and the Mutual Street Arena in downtown Toronto became the first home arena of the Toronto Hockey Club and, subsequently, the Toronto Maple Leafs.